-For future research, it would be interesting to investigateis about the clients’ development processes as initiated by a coach’s perspective taking by using not only self-description data but also video data (Will et al., 2016), neuroimaging data (e.g., Lamm et al., 2007), or other more objective measures.
-Furthermore, future investigations should look at whole coaching processes with working clients instead of students, as this may make a difference in terms of goals and goal attainment.
-Additionally, coaches of this study not only adopted an IO or IS perspective but were also asked to articulate this perspective.
-As there may be a difference between thinking in IO or IS terms and articulating IO or IS behavior, further research should examine what happens when, for instance, coaches think about IO but articulate IS empathy, think about IS but articulate IO empathy, or think about IO or IS empathy but do not articulate any perspective taking.a have only have
+Based on the limitations of self-assessments, a first theoretical implication regards using not only self-description data but also video data (Will et al., 2016), neuroimaging data (e.g., Lamm et al., 2007), or other more objective measures.
+Secondly, future investigations should look at whole coaching processes with employed clients instead of students as this may make a difference in terms of goals and goal attainment.
+Thirdly, coaches of this study not only adopted an IO or IS perspective but were also asked to specifically articulate this perspective.
+As there may be a difference between thinking in IO or IS terms and articulating IO or IS behavior, further research should examine what happens when, for instance, coaches think about IO but articulate IS empathy, think about IS but articulate IO empathy, or think about IO or IS empathy but do not articulate any perspective taking.
+A fourth theoretical implication is the inclusion of other experimental groups: In our research, we investigated two different kinds of empathy (two experimental groups) but did not include a condition in which no empathy was shown (control group).
+This decision was based on our Ethics Committee, as a coaching offer should always include empathy.
+However, it would be very interesting to take a look at whether no empathy or too much empathy would make a difference in coaching.
+A fifth theoretical implication comprises the definition of empathy.
+In our research, we have mainly looked at the situational empathy the coach is motivated to show towards a client based on recent research that empathy should be seen in the situative context (Cameron et al., 2019; Fabi et al., 2019; Zaki, 2017).
+However, empathy can also be seen as an individual trait or disposition (Aw et al., 2020; Davis, 1983, 2018; Beadle et al., 2012).
+In addition, we have not yet talked about empathic accuracy as the ability to be accurate in the empathic understanding or on how well this mental simulation in terms of imagining the other’s situation works (Packard & Burnham, 2021).
+In other words, what happens when emotions do not match or are not mirrored due to, for instance, lack of information or misinformation (Wondra & Elsworth, 2015)?
+Thus, future research should investigate the role of trait empathy and empathic accuracy in coaching.

-Practical
+Practical Implications

 Regarding practical implications, our findings highlight that there is a difference between a coach trying to understand a client by referring to his or her own self (IS) as compared to referring to the client’s self (IO).
 The findings illustrate that referring to the client can enable a much more successful coaching process.
-Thus, coaches should be aware of this positive effect of the IO perspective on the client’s perception of the coach and their relationship, self-development, goal attainment, and coaching satisfaction.
+Thus, coaches should be aware of this positive effect of the IO perspective on the client’s perception of the coach and their relationship, self-change and coaching satisfaction.
 As people in general are more likely to apply the IS than the IO perspective (Vorauer & Sasaki, 2014), coaches may face difficulties in applying the IO instead of the IS perspective.
 As perspective taking is a skill that can be trained (e.g., Atkins, 2013) and was able to be trained in Study 2, an IO perspective training for coaches should be considered.
 In Study 2, the IO perspective training trained coaches to articulate IO in terms of paraphrasing and verbalizing the client’s thoughts and feelings as well as to avoid articulating own opinions and experiences in terms of IS behavior.

 Conclusion